Skip to content

 Born 3 August 2000 in Garbagnate Milanese, Italy.

-Tony Arbolino was just four years old when he made his debut in minimoto.
-In 2009 he took part in the Italian Championship, progressing steadily.
-In 2015 and 2016 he raced in Spain with Paolo Simoncelli's SIC 58 team.
-Runner-up in his second season in the CEV, he made his Grand Prix debut in 2017, scoring his first two points.
+Tony Arbolino was just four years old when he made his debut in Mini-Moto.
+In 2009, he took part in the Italian Championship, where he made steady progress.
+In 2015 and 2016, he raced in Spain with Paolo Simoncelli's SIC 58 team.
+Runner-up in his second CEV season, he made his Grand Prix debut in 2017, scoring his first two points.
 The following year, recruited by the Marinelli Snipers team, he regularly finished in the top ten.
-In 2019, he achieved a new level of success with seven podiums and two victories, finishing the season in fourth place.
-A title contender in 2020, he eventually ended the season in Moto3 in second place overall behind Albert Arenas.
-Moving up to Moto2 with the Intact team in 2021, Tony Arbolino finished a promising fourth at Le Mans.
+It was in 2019 that he reached a new milestone with seven podium finishes and two fine victories that enabled him to finish the season in fourth place.
+A title contender in 2020, he ended his final season in Moto3 in second place overall behind Albert Arenas.
+Moving up to Moto2 with the Intact team in 2021, Tony Arbolino took a promising fourth place at Le Mans.
 Fourteenth in his first season in the intermediate class, he was recruited by the Marc VDS team to succeed Augusto Fernandez, who had moved to the Aki Ajo team.
 The Italian did not disappoint his new employers.
-He scored his first three Moto2 wins and five podiums to finish the championship in fourth place.
-Of course, Tony Arbolino will be going into 2023 with the ambition of taking the world title.
+He scored his first three Moto2 wins and five podium finishes to finish the championship in fourth place.
+Tony Arbolino did even better last year, claiming the honorary title of vice-world champion with nine podium finishes, including three wins.
+The Italian was in the lead for a long time, but was eventually overtaken by Pedro Acosta, but was able to hold off Firmin Aldeguer, who proved to be a real threat towards the end of the season.

 COMPETITIVE RECORD